devopsfranco/retirement/JS-REBUILD-DOCUMENTATION.md

 ## Conclusion

-Switching to JavaScript simplifies the development process but comes with trade-offs like the loss of type safety.
-By following the outlined plan, the migration can be executed systematically, minimizing risks and ensuring a smooth transition.
+The decision to retain TypeScript ensures the project benefits from type safety, better tooling, and compatibility with modern Solana libraries.
+This approach aligns with the Solana/Anchor framework and enhances the project's maintainability and security.